Read about our work in defined benefit (DB) transfers to date and how we continue to supervise this area.

-Defined Benefit pension schemes provide members with a guaranteed income in retirement, which we consider important and valuable benefits for members of these schemes.
-Advice on whether or not to transfer a DB pension is complex and requires specialist resources.
+Defined benefit pension schemes provide members with a guaranteed income in retirement, which we consider important and valuable benefits for members of these schemes.
+Advice on whether to transfer a DB pension is complex and requires specialist resources.
 Since the 2015 pension freedoms, advice in this area has been mandatory for any transfer with a value over £30,000.

 Supervising DB transfers

-We published updates on our work in 2017 and 2018, and have conducted specific work into advice provided to members of the British Steel Pension Scheme.
+We published updates on our work in 2017, 2018 and June 2020.
+We have conducted specific work into advice provided to members of the British Steel Pension Scheme.

-We have taken significant action against firms who have not met the standards of advice and behaviour expected for financial advice.
-Where we suspected serious misconduct we have opened enforcement investigations.
+We have taken significant action where we consider that firms have not met the standards of advice and behaviour expected for financial advice.
+Where we suspect serious misconduct we have opened enforcement investigations.

 Focusing on the most active firms